 Motor control contactors can be fitted with short-circuit protection (fuses or circuit breakers), disconnecting means, overload relays and an enclosure to make a combination starter.
-In large industrial.
+In large industrial plants many contactors may be assembled in motor control centers.

 4.5.2 Ratings